cvs-health/testaro/README.md

 ###### Tenon

-The `tenon` test requires two commands:
+Most packaged tests require only one command, but the `tenon` test requires two commands:
 - A command of type `tenonRequest`.
 - A command of type `test` with `tenon` as the value of `which`.